gordielachance/wp-soundsystem/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Manage a music library within Wordpress; including playlists, tracks, artists, albums and live playlists.
+Manage a music library within Wordpress !
+Build playlists, manage tracks, import/backup remote playlists from various services, and keep it in sync.
 The perfect fit for your music blog !

 == Description ==

-Manage a music library within Wordpress; including playlists, tracks, artists, albums and live playlists.
-It's the perfect fit for your music blog !
+Manage a music library within Wordpress !
+Build playlists, manage tracks, import/backup remote playlists from various services, and keep it in sync.
+The perfect fit for your music blog !

 = Several new post types =

-Playlists, Live Playlists, Albums, Artists, Tracks and Sources each uses a custom post type, so you can easily manage/extend them.
+Playlists, Live Playlists, Tracks and Sources each uses a custom post type, so you can easily manage/extend them.

 = Playlists =